ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Database Binary Version

-The database binary version indciates the compatibility of the database image file and log file.
+The database binary version indicates the compatibility of the database image file and log file.

 The database binary version has been updated due to enhancements in the logging structure of log files.
 As a result, Altibase 7.3 and earlier versions are not compatible, requiring migration efforts when upgrading to Altibase 7.3.